officelearn/azure-docs.sv-se/articles/virtual-machines/linux/about-disks-and-vhds.md

 ---
-title: Om ohanterad (sidblobbar) och hanterade diskar lagring för virtuella datorer i Microsoft Azure Linux | Microsoft Docs
+title: About unmanaged (page blobs) and managed disks storage for Microsoft Azure Linux VMs | Microsoft Docs
-description: Lär dig grunderna om ohanterad (sidblobbar) och hanterade diskar lagring för virtuella Linux-datorer i Azure.
+description: Learn about the basics of unmanaged (page blobs) and managed disks storage for Linux virtual machines in Azure.
 services: virtual-machines
 author: roygara
 manager: jeconnoc